-Mr. Chen is a language enthusiast!
-He previously taught Mandarin at P.S.
+Previously Mr. Chen taught Mandarin at P.S.
 9 and P.S.
-166, and worked with Qtalk Publishing LLC to develop the QTalk method being used worldwide to teach many languages.
+166. He also worked with Qtalk Publishing LLC to develop the QTalk method being used worldwide to teach many languages.

-“As the Mandarin Teacher at BASIS independent Brooklyn, I truly enjoy teaching the students each day.
+“As a Mandarin Teacher at BASIS independent Brooklyn, I truly enjoy teaching the students each day.
 I offer a full Mandarin immersion classroom, providing young learners a chance to acquire the language naturally.
 It is very important to me that my students are making progress and enjoying the learning process,” says Mr. Chen.

 In his free time, he enjoys playing basketball, learning Spanish, and traveling.

 Ms. Collins returns to BASIS Independent Brooklyn as a Mandarin Subject Expert Teacher.
 She is passionate about languages and grew up in a bilingual household.
 Ms. Collins is fluent in English, Mandarin, Spanish, Italian, French, and Hebrew.
 While in college, Ms. Collins started her focus on Mandarin because she was intrigued with the language.
 She loved it from day one, and she feels she has a deep understanding of the roadblocks and hurdles English-speaking children encounter when learning Mandarin since she did as well.